julianshen/SWPalette/README.md

 There are two kinds of colors you could use to apply to text.
 One is `titleTextColor` which is for title text.
 And another is `bodyTextColor`

-Extracting colors is a time comsuing task.
+Extracting colors is a time consuming task.
 You can also use the async version `swpalette_generateAsync` instead.

+**Note** This does not guarantee to generate all colors.
+Some colors might not be generated (depends on what kind of image you use).
+So you must check before you use it.

 ## Installation